 At 7am on debarkation morning, some 5,400 passengers are eager to go on their merry way after a week-long cruise.
 Of those, probably a couple thousand arrived by car.
-With all this activity – people rushing to their cars, busses and taxis – you’d think an Oasis of the Seas debarkation would be a chaotic mess.
+With all this activity – people rushing to their cars, busses and taxis – you’d think debarkation on Oasis of the Seas would be a chaotic mess.
 Think again.

 As always happens, my seven-day western Caribbean cruise went by much too fast.
 Packing early only exacerbates that feeling.
 I always begin to pack up right after the last formal night and this cruise was no exception.

 By Saturday afternoon, our last cruise day, my closet was nearly empty.
 This gave me extra time to enjoy a longer-than-usual lunch at Izumi, Royal Caribbean’s answer to Benihana.
 I think we all try to prolong a cruise; we cram unexperienced moments into the last few hours.
 But we know only too well that our vacation will soon draw to a close.

 Then comes the dreaded day of debarkation.
 A huge Oasis of the Seas Debarkation!

 In a nutshell, it took me exactly (and I mean exactly!)
 28 minutes to go from the gangway on Deck 5 to my car door on Deck 4 Rooftop of the parking lot.
 Seriously.

 Oasis of the Seas Debarkation Made Easy